Getting to Know Juvenile Jaegers with the Macaulay Library

 A word about central tail feathers.

 Central tail feather shapes of juvenile jaegers - from the Pyle guide.
-Note the subtle differences in shape.
+Note how subtle the differences in shape are.

 Central tail feathers of Parasitic Jaegers at different ages, with juvenile at the left, and each subsequent plumage to the right (example E "rare") - from the Pyle guide.
 Long-taileds skip to F and then H directly after juvenile plumage; in other words, after juvenile plumage, both Parasitic and Long-tailed Jaegers have pointed central tail feathers.